vallentin/SimpleBMP/README.md

 ---

-SimpleBMP is a young library, so any feedback for improvements and/or missing features are welcome!
+*SimpleBMP is a young library, so any feedback for improvements and/or missing features are welcome!*

+---

+Why SimpleBMP?
+Looking at some of the current existing libraries for handling BMP files.
+Well, they were just cluttered and complex if you wanted to use them.
+BMP files are simple and they should have a simple library when dealing with them!

+SimpleBMP mainly has two functions `simplebmp_load()` and `simplebmp_save()`, a class is then built around those two functions.

 ---